Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

-The algorithm is tested and compared with previous work on two databases: \begin{itemize} \item The Tingi10K database \cite{Thingi10K}, used to evaluate the co-refinement algorithm; \item A new ThingiCSG database with a collection of CSG trees, and the skeleton of an OpenSCAD-compatible CSG engine that can be used to test and benchmark future works\footnote{see links at the end of this article}. \end{itemize}
+The algorithm is tested and compared with previous work on two databases: \begin{itemize} \item The Thingi10K database \cite{Thingi10K}, used to evaluate the co-refinement algorithm; \item A small set of scanned meshes and CAD meshes with co-planar facets to compare the new method with \cite{10.1145/2897824.2925901} and \cite{10.1145/3550454.3555460}; \item A new ThingiCSG database with a collection of CSG trees, and the skeleton of an OpenSCAD-compatible CSG engine that can be used to test and benchmark future works\footnote{see links at the end of the article.}. \end{itemize}

 This algorithm produces the co-refinement or the result of a boolean operation applied to a set of input meshes, with all intersection points exactly represented.
 In the frame of this article, I do not address the (difficult) problem of converting these exact points into standard floating-point coordinates while preserving some topological properties (snap rounding).
 The reader is referred to \cite{devillers_et_al:LIPIcs:2018:8743,valque:hal-02393625} for an extensive description of snap rounding as well as a possible algorithm.